Page navigation

 ,No significant further study ,With significant further study

-HESA, HE Graduate Outcomes Data, 2023.
+HESA, HE Graduate Outcomes Data, 2024.

 Data from the 2022 Graduate Outcomes survey painted a similar picture, with male graduates out-earning their female counterparts by £2,087, on average, 15 months after graduating.
 Albeit, the difference in average earnings between male and female graduates in this cohort (2019/20) was 6% smaller than that of the previous one.
 To add, 58% of females were earning salaries below £27,000 compared with 45% males.

-Similarly, the most recent data conveys more of the same, with male graduates still earning 10% more (£2,816) than their female counterparts when surveyed.
-However, female graduates in this cohort were less likely than those in the previous one to report that they were earning salaries below £27,000, with 52% reporting of female graduates reporting this, compared to 39% of male graduates.
+Last year’s data (pertaining to 2020/21 graduates) conveyed more of the same, with male graduates still earning 10% (£2,000) more than their female counterparts when surveyed.
+However, female graduates in this cohort were less likely than those in the previous one to report that they were earning salaries below £27,000, with 52% of female graduates reporting this, compared to 39% of male graduates.

-And while the median income of female graduates increases with time after graduation, it increases for male graduates at a much more rapid pace.
+And while the income of female graduates increases with time after graduation, it increases for male graduates at a much more rapid pace.
 There are factors other than subject choice (e.g. childbearing, the propensity to settle for less pay etc.) which contribute to these unequal returns for male and female graduates in the years following graduation.
 Nonetheless, for the purpose of this article we will only touch on the impact that subject choice has on the difference in early career earnings between male and female graduates.

 Graduates by gender